 At Kinsta, we offer an uptime guarantee backed by our Service Level Agreement (“SLA”).
 Each site runs in a single Linux container, with the database running as a service within the site container.
 We do not run multiple load-balanced instances of each site.
 If you’d like to learn more, check out our article about our Kinsta architecture.

-We monitor the uptime of all sites on our platform.
+We monitor the uptime of all sites on our platform, checking your site every 2 minutes.
 If our monitoring detects that a site isn’t loading, our engineers respond quickly to get service restored to the site.

 Some scenarios that may interfere with our uptime monitoring include: